runrig-coop/hedgerows/index.md

 sovereignty, is a comparatively new trend I have seen emerging from older free and open source software (FOSS) communities and the free culture movement.

-It could be argued that all of these earlier movements reached their peak sometime in the two decades straddling the turn of the millennium.
-Yet the correspondences that exist today between the food and data sovereignty weren't nearly as apparent back then.
-While notions of collective autonomy can be insinuated from the movements of that era, it wasn't their primary concern, nor was it commonly associated with the political milieu either inhabited.
-Lacking this shared principle, there was very little dialogue or collaboration between the two camps.
+It could be argued that each of these earlier movements reached their apex sometime in the two decades straddling the turn of the millennium.
+Yet the affinities that are visible today between food and data sovereignty weren't nearly as apparent in their antecedents back then.
+While notions of collective autonomy can be insinuated from the earlier movements, it wasn't their primary concern, nor was it commonly associated with the political milieu that either of them inhabited.
 The small farming and local food movements of that era fixated on what was near-at-hand, low-tech, organic, provincial and professedly slow.
-Meanwhile, the free-culture and open source movements set their gaze on global streams of non-rivalrous information, liberated by their abstractness and cutting-edge technology to travel across all borders, effortlessly and instantaneously.
+Meanwhile, the free-culture and open source movements set their gaze on global streams of non-rivalrous information liberated by cutting-edge technology.
+By virtue of their abstractness alone, these bits of data and code were free to move across borders without restriction, effortlessly and instantaneously.
+With so little in common, there was rarely any dialogue or collaboration between the two camps.

-Strangely enough, the metaphor of the commons was only adopted by the technologists of this era, despite it being a term for a type of communal land tenure practiced by peasant farmers.
+Strangely enough, the metaphor of "the commons" was only adopted by the technologists of this era, despite it being a term for a type of communal land tenure practiced by peasant farmers.
 This is the apparent contradiction that originally got me thinking more critically about the relationship between farming and technology.
-It only gets more puzzling the more you dig into it.
+And it only gets more puzzling the more you dig into it.

-I've clocked far too many hours digging through the relics of early internet subculture and hunting down pay-walled citations on Sci-Hub,[^shadow-libs] but I can't pretend to have anything like an objective knowledge of these issues.
-In fact, the more I learn the more I realize just how narrow — maybe even distorted — my own perspective on the matter has been.
-Over the last twenty years, I have drifted between enthusiasm, loathing, and apathy for the hype surrounding both food and tech.
-Here in the heart of Empire, those scenes are never dull and their adherents never shy with their opinions.
-Now more than ever, though, I am becoming aware just how much my own subjectivity has been molded by political narratives and forces that far exceed this moment in both time and place.
+I've clocked far too many hours digging through the relics of early internet subculture and hunting down pay-walled citations on Sci-Hub.[^shadow-libs] I've finally resigned to the fact that I'm never going to reach any definitive conclusions, perhaps not even a satisfactory understanding of all this.
+The more I learn, the more I realize just how my own perspective on these issues has been narrowed — possibly even distorted — by circumstances of time and place.
+Over the last twenty years, I have alternated between enthusiasm, loathing, and apathy for the cultures that surrounds both food and tech.
+Here on America's Eastern Seaboard, at the Heart of Empire, the food and tech scenes are never dull; neither their adherents nor their detractors are shy with their opinions;
-Between food and technology, after all is said and done, what aspects of our daily lives are left untouched?
+I've certainly clung to a few of my own for too long.
+But I'm becoming increasingly aware how my very _subjectivity_ has been molded by political narratives that far exceed this moment in both time and place.
+The conceptual linkages joining food, technology, land, and knowledge run far deeper into history, before human beings even learned to farm.
+Food, technology, land, and
+knowledge: they are the prime constituents of culture, are they not?
+Does a day or even an hour go by when we don't feel their effects?

 [^shadow-libs]: https://monoskop.org/Shadow_libraries